makma/fingerprintjs.com/content/blog/product-update-november-2021.md

 ## Additional Updates

-We have a ton of exciting updates in store for the coming months, including improvements to our JS Agent upgrade process, adding SSO, adding additional signals, improving identifications and updating our subdomain integration (just to name a few).
+We have a ton of exciting updates in store for the coming months, including improvements to our JS Agent upgrade process, adding SSO, adding additional signals, improving identifications and updating the custom subdomain (just to name a few).

 Our team is looking forward to the coming improvements that will benefit your experience with utilizing Fingerprint.
 Thank you for being a part of our journey - we truly appreciate our partnership!